MoustafaShaaban/moustafashaaban.github.io/docs/tutorials/Django/Django-and-Folium/Django-and-Folium.md

 ---
-title: Django and Folium Tutorial
+title: Using Django with Folium
-slug: Tutorials/Django/Django-and-Folium
+slug: Django-and-Folium
 ---